 Other tool tables that are to be archived or used for test runs are given any other names with the extension T. By default, for Test Run and Programming modes the TNC uses the "simtool.t" table, which is also stored in the "table" directory.
 In the Test Run mode, press the TOOL TABLE soft key to edit it.

 To open the tool table TOOL.T:

 Select any machine operating mode

-Select the tool table: Press the TOOL TABLE soft key
+Select the tool table: Press the TOOL TABLE soft key Set the EDIT soft key to ON

 Displaying only specific tool types (filter setting)